 Yes it was first Jerome and when Jerome closed, we were in Rohwer.
 From there we came to New York City.

-Was New York where we wanted to go regardless?
+Was New York where he wanted to go regardless?

 He produced an incredible amount of work in the camps.
 There were two different paintings that I wanted to ask you about.
 The first is called Final Decision.
-It looks like a Japanese American solider looking at a picture of his parents with an American flag on the wall.
+It’s a Japanese American solider looking at a picture of his parents with an American flag on the wall.
 Can you describe what that’s about?

-Well the fact is that during, being in camp, many of the young fellows wanted to join the army which is ironic when you think they’re in the camp.
-And so I think in that, my father tried to capture the sense of a young man wanting to join the army or having joined the army and still he was in camp but he joined the United States army to become a serviceman.
+Well the fact is that being in camp, many of the young fellows wanted to join the army which is ironic.
+And so I think in that, my father tried to capture the sense of a young man wanting to join the army — or having joined the army and still he was in camp — but he joined the United States army to become a serviceman.
 So I think there’s an irony in that.
 But it was not something that was unusual because that did happen.
 There were young men who wanted to become U.S. soldiers in the army.

-I think that debate is still alive in terms of where people discuss the loyalty of the camps, and it’s so powerful.
-I think the other painting that speaks to that similar theme is called Am I An American Citizen?
+It’s so powerful.
+I think the other painting that speaks to a similar theme is called Am I An American Citizen?
 And it’s two men who are out chopping wood and one man has his head in his hands and the other man is consoling him.
-How does that also speak to that conflict of belonging?
+How does this also speak to that conflict of belonging?

 I believe there was confusion and ambivalence about being in a camp behind barbed wire yet at the same time, still wanting to serve in the army because you were an American citizen.
-I think that’s the kind of sense that was also in the air in the camp and my father tried to capture it, by putting it on canvas that way with images of people confused and not knowing exactly, ironically being in a camp and yet wanting to serve the very government that put them in the camp.
+I think that’s the kind of sense that was also in the air and my father tried to capture it, with images of people confused and not knowing.

 I never heard my father and mother speaking about it.
 My sense is that my father was trying to capture images of the experiences in camp but it was not to be “for”or “against” the government.
 It was his sense of being an artist and trying to capture in images, the emotional environment in which people were living.
 But nobody ever asked him or said you should do it this way or that way.
 My father, I think, felt very comfortable to do what he felt he wanted to express, not because somebody or people asked him to do it.
 It was his own feelings that he was expressing.
 I don’t think he felt swayed one way or another.
 As an artist he was expressing what he felt in terms of his own experience or what he saw and then putting it on canvas, rather than having any political notion about what was being put on canvas as such.